-The unit of the tonality calculated by the psychoacoustic tonality method is given in $tu{HMS}$ (HMS stands for tonality units "according to the Hearing Model of Sottek" described in Clause 5).
+The unit of the tonality calculated by the psychoacoustic tonality method is given in tu{HMS} (HMS stands for tonality units "according to the Hearing Model of Sottek" described in Clause 5).
 The psychoacoustic tonality method is calibrated using a 1 kHz tone with a sound pressure level of 40 dB.
-The tonality value shall be for this signal 1 $tu{HMS}^{22}$ .
+The tonality value shall be for this signal 1 tu{HMS} 22.

-6.2.9 Calculation of averaged specific tonality
+6.2.9 Calculation of average specific tonality

-The specific tonality T'(z) is taken by averaging the time-dependent specific tonality T'(l,z).
+The average specific tonality T'(z) is taken by averaging the time-dependent specific tonality T'(l,z).
 The averaging is performed as follows:

-- 1. The first tonality values T'(l, z) for $0 \le l \le 56$ (approximately corresponding to the first 300 ms of the input signal) are discarded due to the transient responses of the digital filters. - Only values that exceed a specific tonality value of 0,02 tuHMS are used for averaging.
+- 1. The first tonality values T'(l, z) for $0 \le l \le 56$ (corresponding approximately to the first 300 ms of the input signal) are discarded due to the transient response of the digital filters. - 2.
+Only values that exceed a specific tonality value of 0,02 tu{HMS} are used for averaging.
 This step ensures that the single value is independent of parts of the signal without noticeable tonal components.